imagej/imagej.github.io/_pages/plugins/mtrack/index.md

 **Deselect and select ends**

 In case an end has been wrongly recognized, the user can deselect an end by left clicking on it in the image.
 The program will remember and allow to re-select this end by clicking Shift + left click (pink circle will mark the end).
 In case an end has not been recognized, use Shift + Alt + left click to select a user defined end (orange circle will mark the end).
-Read more on [microtubule polarity and (+) end vs. (-) end tracking](Microtubule_polarity_and_(+)_end_vs._(-)_end_tracking).
+Read more on [microtubule polarity and (+) end vs. (-) end tracking](/plugins/mtrack/microtubule-polarity).

 **Select time**